 The following 10 states to turkey hunt before you die are my favorites.
 Wildlife agency spins, heavy-handed statistics and estimated flock populations don't come into play.
 Looking back over the years, many are locations I've returned to again and again around the country.

 What can I say about the Bluegrass State?
 I've got a mock license plate on my office wall that reads: Kentucky Wild Turkey, Beyond Duplication.
 (I know, it's an advertisement for something else too.)
 There's a reason for that.
 I've hunted all corners of the state since the late 1990s.
 I'll be there again this spring.
 It never gets old.

 New England is where I live now, though true Yankees born here like to tell me: "You'll never really be from he-yuh . . ."
 (I make my home base just over the border in Maine).
 My first New Hampshire spring gobbler, tagged shortly after I finished the academic imprisonment known as graduate school, still fills me with powerful memories – and it was almost 25 seasons ago.
-Ask my buddy Josh Grossenbacher who called in a Granite State gobbler to my 870 last spring, and he'll tell you it's one of the most beautiful places he's ever spring turkey hunted.
+Ask my buddy Josh Grossenbacher who called in a Granite State gobbler to my 870 one spring, and he'll tell you it's one of the most beautiful places he's ever spring turkey hunted.
 I agree.